kptdev/kpt/site/content/en/reference/live/apply/_index.md

 ```

 The status for this resource state will be InProgress.
 So if the
-`--wait-for-reconcile` flag is set, kpt live apply will wait until
+`--reconcile-timeout` flag is set, kpt live apply will wait until
 the `Reconciling` condition is `False` before pruning and exiting.

 ### Examples